app4rpi/docker-minidlna/Tips&Tricks.md

   docker-minidlna:latest
 ```
 ## Access the media directories
 The file system of the Docker container is inaccessible and the data / files have been added as soon as they are created.
-In addition, the file system is reset every time along with the docker container
+In addition, the file system is reset every time along with the docker container.

 The directory of multimedia files is habitually located in the host, local or removable media.
-These locations must be made accessible from Docker
+These locations must be made accessible from Docker.

 Because the docker can access the data, the volume must be declared as a link to the command line when the container is launched:
 ```
 docker run [...] -v &lt;hostDirectory>:&lt;dockerDirectory> [...]